MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

     ```

-1. Close the integrated terminal.
+1. Close the Cloud Shell terminal.

 ## Measure performance of entities in separate containers